-There has been a lot of nice stuff and I wanted to spend a little bit of time rabbiting on about that because I want to remind you of the positives and it’s actually really important to sit down and really appreciate the good stuff that has come out of this situation.
+There has been a lot of nice stuff and I wanted to spend a little bit of time rabbiting on about that because I want to remind you of the positives and it’s actually really important to sit down and really appreciate the good stuff that has come out of this life in lockdown.
 If you read too much news, you can get really dark.
 Trust me I know, I have been there.
 I have been to some dark places thinking about the bad stuff.
 I’ve read too much news at some points and thought I really need to stop this because it’s getting me down.

-One day I got on this really down bender of thinking about other people and how everyone else is faring.
+One day during life in lockdown I got on this really down bender of thinking about other people and how everyone else is faring.
 There’s the job losses, there’s people living in unideal situations like in poverty, there’s homeless people, there’s people living in bad home situations, there’ll be families that are really stressed because they’re all forced into this one space and still trying to work.
 Maybe there’s job losses in that family, there’s businesses that have closed down, there’s elderly people that are lonely, there’s people that are sick.
 I got into this really down spiral thinking about these people and feeling helpless as to how to help them.
 And then I got into this funny thought about people who are having affairs.
 That would be a real bummer!
 Haha.
 Or people that are burglars, gosh you just got really stunted didn’t you, can’t really sneak into anyone’s house if they’re home!
 I found that kind of darkly humorous.

 But then, there’s the weddings that have to be cancelled and the funerals that cannot be had yet – devastating.
 Births – and nobody can come and see the baby, breaks my heart.
 Birthdays, we had a 5th birthday to go to next week and we won’t be going to that obviously because everyone’s in lockdown.

 So, out of these challenges hopefully comes some good stuff.
 Another challenge is adapting to less personal space.
 I am used to having a lot of personal space during the day.
 I’ve become really used to that.
 When Tane is at work and Mila is at kindergarten, being able to go about my day and go ‘right, I’m going to sit there and think my head off if I need to, eat what I want, do what I want.’
 I love doing what I want.
-Having to adapt to having less personal space and freedom, could be a real cause of frustration.
+Having to adapt to having less personal space and freedom during life in lockdown, could be a real cause of frustration.
 But we talk about it as a family, and we adapt as we go.

 Mila’s an only child so we’re the only people she’s going to see.
 She doesn’t want to see people arguing about not having enough space, she wants to be with people who are fun.
 I mean we can’t be fun all the time, but people who are not grumpy.
 It’s up to us to figure that out.